Zygiella x-notata: Common names

 The common name missing sector orb weaver comes from the distinctive structure of Z. x-notata's web.
 Characteristically, this species is known to build a web with a missing sector containing solely a signal thread in the top half.
 The species has also been referred to commonly as the silver-sided sector spider.

 Taxonomy

-Zygiella x-notata was named by Clerck in 1757.
+Zygiella x-notata was named by Clerck in 1757, as Araneus x-notatus.
 The taxonomic status of the species is still considered valid.